SunnysideAaron/wetesa-0/README.md

 # Wetesa-0

-An example CRUD api.
+An example CRUD API.
 Uses Go as the language and PostgreSQL as a datastore.
 Dependencies are kept to a minimum. pgx is the only dependency and only because the standard library does not include a sql driver.
 The decisions going into making this example are documented in